JuliaSparse/Pardiso.jl/README.md

 | -1    | Release all internal memory for all matrices                   |

 ### Setting `IPARM` and `DPARM` explicitly
-Advanced users might want to explicitly set and retireve the `DPARM` and `IPARM` settings.
+Advanced users might want to explicitly set and retrieve the `DPARM` and `IPARM` settings.
 This can be done with the getters `get_iparm()`, `get_dparm()` and the setters `set_iparm(v::Int, i::Int)`, `set_dparm(v::FloatingPoint, i::Int)`, where the first argument is the value to set and the second is the index at which to set it.

-To set the default values of `IPARM` and `DPARM` for a given matrix type and solver call `init_pardiso()`
+To set the default values of `IPARM` and `DPARM` for a given matrix type and solver call `init_pardiso()`.

 When setting `IPARM` and `DPARM` explicitly, calls should now be made directly to
 ```
-pardiso(X::VecOrMat{Float64}, A::SparseMatrixCSC, B::VecOrMat{Float64})
+pardiso(X, A, B)
 ```
 which will not modify the `IPARM` and `DPARM` values.

-## Current limitations
-    * Only Float64 matrices supported
-    * No way to set a user defined fill-in reducing ordering.
- - There is currently no way of changing the following:

-Documentation can be found in the [PARDISO manual](http://www.pardiso-project.org/manual/manual.pdf)
+# Contributions

+If you have suggestions or idea of improving this package, please file an issue or even better, create a PR!